freshOS/Stevia/README.md

 Advantages of UIView swift class over Xibs or storyboards --

-- No more XML (Thank God!)
+- [x] No more XML (Thank God!)
-- No more constraints hell in Interface builder.
+- [x] No more constraints hell in Interface builder.
-- No more debugging in Interface builder toggling checkboxes.
+- [x] No more debugging in Interface builder toggling checkboxes.
-- The view Code is not split between 2 files anymore
+- [x] The view Code is not split between 2 files anymore
-- What you see is what you get, your view code is in one place, there is no hidden logic elsewere (in the xib)
+- [x] What you see is what you get, your view code is in one place, there is no hidden logic elsewere (in the xib)
-- No more refrencing Storyboards or Xibs by their names "ProfileStoryboard".
+- [x] No more refrencing Storyboards or Xibs by their names "ProfileStoryboard".
 We all know strings are bad identifiers.
-- More consise ex: 1000lines XMl file vs. 30lines code
+- [x] More consise ex: 1000lines XMl file vs. 30lines code

 Next
 ---
 - Live reload
 - Documenting Nadir shortcuts
+- **Port to ANDROID** 🐷 💩

 Contributors
 ---